NyaGo: Early life

+Attempted assaults (attempted, estimated 7–15 incidents): uncle, travel companion, man in a car, client with a weapon, older employer, business partner, book publisher.

+Lumbani Titus Gondwe is a musician as well, also known a Shaba.

 Career

 Gondwe began performing under the name Trizah Titus, releasing four gospel albums between 2013 and 2019: Tsika Mzimu Woyera (2013), Yesu Wakwiza (2015), Ndendende (2017), and Umoza (2019).

 In 2020, she rebranded as "NyaGo" to reflect a more spiritually conscious and culturally rooted direction.
-Her music integrates indigenous rhythms, spiritual chanting, and storytelling.
+Her music manager until August 2022 was Qabaniso Malewezi.
+Her music and performance integrates indigenous rituals, rhythms, spiritual chanting, and storytelling.
+These rituals may include animal sacrifice and the ritual drinking of fresh blood, including from a chicken, as she told in an interview for Makosana 2024.

 She has performed across Southern Africa, including at the "Wikiendi Live" festival in Tanzania, the Goethe Institute Tanzania with Tres Testosterones and the Pamoja Zanzibar Festival.

 NyaGo is an outspoken advocate for survivors of gender-based violence (GBV).
 She uses her experience to raise awareness and to support affected women and children.
 In 2021, she was appointed ambassador for a GBV and mental health campaign by the organization Lifest.

-In 2025, Gondwe published ENOUGH!
-Unveiling My Shadows, a memoir that recounts her life from childhood trauma and abuse through resilience, escape, and spiritual growth.
+In 2024, Gondwe published ENOUGH!
+Unveiling My Shadows, a memoir that recounts her life from childhood trauma as childslave and abuse through resilience, escape, and spiritual growth.
 The book combines autobiographical storytelling with themes of inner healing, faith, and cultural reflection.

 NyaGo’s musical style is described as ethno-spiritual or Afro-healing music.
 She combines traditional Malawian instruments and tonalities with contemporary vocal techniques and multilingual lyrics in Tumbuka, Chichewa, and English.
 Her sound has drawn comparisons to Malawian jazz pioneer Wambali Mkandawire.